Ready to use learning materials / units

 Airport

+Twenty years ago we (the BP-BLTM teams) created a simulation titled "Airport".
 Airport is a simulation that can be used by students with a language competence around level A1-A2 (European Language Portfolio).
+In 2025 audio recordings have been added so students with dyslexia can participate on even terms in the simulation.
+The audio has been made using ai: https://elevenlabs.io/

 The simulation can be played in groups with three to five students (if less than five in a group then some students will have to have more than one profile in the simulation).